solita/solita.github.com/_posts/2015-08-07-open-train-data.md

 3. [/history](http://rata.digitraffic.fi/api/v1/history?date=2015-03-01) for schedules and actual times
 4. [/compositions](http://rata.digitraffic.fi/api/v1/compositions?date=2015-03-06) for train compositions, configuration and vehicle information.

 These end-points are also resources, so you can query them without the train number.
 That would give you a list of trains.
+There is also a 5th end-point for metadata, e.g. for retrieving a [list of all the stations](http://rata.digitraffic.fi/api/v1/metadata/station).

 All the endpoints support some kind of date query parameters, usually these are departure dates for trains.
 In Finland, a train number is unique for each departure date.
 Live-trains and schedules also support querying by [train station](http://rata.digitraffic.fi/api/v1/live-trains?station=HKI), e.g. trains arriving/departing to/from a station or [trains connecting two stations](http://rata.digitraffic.fi/api/v1/schedules?departure_station=HKI&arrival_station=TPE).
 Now, shouldn't a train station also be a resource?
 The answer is: it's debatable.
 In our case, since all of our endpoints essentially return a list of trains, the station is just a filter applied to this list.
 Filters are better suited as query parameters as opposed to resources/locators.